SaitejaswiK/CSEE5590_Web-Mobile_project/README.md

-# CSEE5590_Web-MobileProgramming_ICP
+# CSEE5590_Web-MobileProgramming_Project
-This repo contains all the coursework of class CSEE5590 Web/Mobile Programming ICP of Spring 2020 semester.
+This repo contains all the coursework of class CSEE5590 Web/Mobile Programming project of Spring 2020 semester.

 The coursework is divided into 2 modules